dlcs/dlcs-net/DLCS.Mock/Generated-Docs/OriginStrategy.md

 # OriginStrategy

 As a customer you can provide information to the DLCS to allow it to fetch your images from their origin endpoints.
-Every customer has a default origin strategy, which is for the DLCS to attempt to fetch the image from its origin URL without presenting credentials.
+Every customer is given a default origin strategy, which is for the DLCS to attempt to fetch the image from its origin URL without presenting credentials.
 This is fine for images that are publicly available, but is unlikely to be appropriate for images you are exposing from your asset management system.
 You might have a service that is available only to the DLCS, or an FTP site.
+The

 ```
-/customers/{0}/originStrategies/{1}
+/originStrategies/{0}
 ```